Intergenerational Home Sharing: 5 Things to Consider

 4. You might need to remodel or expand your home.

 Sure, your two-bedroom, two-bath home might be perfect for you and your spouse.
 But add a handful of people to the equation, and suddenly, your dream house is a nightmare.
-Remodeling or adding another wing onto the house can be costly.
+Remodeling or adding another wing to the house can be costly.
 Not to mention, the remodeling process itself can be loud and intrusive!
 Before you call up any contractors or start drafting a new blueprint, make sure you weigh all the pros and cons.
-Are you actually willing to invest time and money into a home renovation project of HGTV proportions?
+Are you willing to invest time and money into a home renovation project of HGTV proportions?

 5. You’ll need to adjust your lifestyle.